ADHD Therapy Overview: The 9 Best Treatments for Children and Adults

 Studies confirm that children with ADHD achieve the greatest symptom control with a combination of ADD medication and behavioral therapy.
 Many adults, too, successfully use non-medical ADHD therapy in their treatment plans.
 Here, we explain the most popular therapies for ADHD: cognitive behavioral therapy, neurofeedback, play therapy, and more.

-The research is clear: ADHD medication paired with behavioral therapy is the most effective treatment for attention deficit hyperactivity disorder (ADHD or ADD) in children — particularly those who also exhibit oppositional behavior.
+The research is clear: ADHD medication paired with behavioral therapy is the most effective treatment for attention deficit hyperactivity disorder (ADHD) in children — particularly those who also exhibit oppositional behavior.
 This finding comes from the National Institute of Mental Health1 and its landmark Multimodal Treatment Study of Children with ADHD, and is reinforced by the American Academy of Pediatrics (AAP).
 But the power of therapy for ADHD does not diminish with the age of the patient.
 Many children and adults use ADHD therapy to teach behavioral, social, and academic skills that may help manage ADHD symptoms throughout life.

 Consult with a mental-health professional to help determine what type of ADHD therapy is best suited for you or your child, and use the overview below to understand the 9 most popular therapies for ADHD.